- Here’s when you should replace your work boots

 3. Disinfect them

 One of the best things about having two pairs of boots available at any time is that you can take turns washing them and even disinfect them.
-I disinfect my work boots when they get stinky and that’s every two months or so.
+I disinfect my work boots when they get stinky and that’s every two months or so depending on how much I wear them.

 2. Buy orthotics insoles

 I rarely find a pair of work boots that have an amazing insole from the get-go.
-So I usually have a pair of insoles around to put in my new work boots as soon as I buy them.
+So I usually have a few pairs of insoles around to put in my new work boots as soon as I buy them.

 1. Repair them